 Other Loan Options to Consider

 The new stimulus bill also includes more funding for the Economic Industry Disaster Program, including another round of $10,000 grants.
 The loans and grant funds will not be made available until January 15, 2021, when the SBA switches over to a new online Disaster Loan Assistance Portal.
 It will be worth checking the status of the program then, but keep in mind that the SBA doesn’t anticipate that process being completed until January 17.

 The process to apply will hopefully be simplified, but the necessary documentation to apply will likely remain the same.
 In order to prepare, check out our full guide on SBA Economic Injury Disaster Loans (EIDL).
 We’ll be updating it with the new application portal and guidelines once they are released.

 Additional Crisis Planning Resources

-If you’re looking for more insight into what you can do to help your business survive and thrive through this crisis, check out our recent write-ups listed below, as well as our COVID-19 Resource page for recent webinars, articles and up-to-date information.
+If you’re looking for more insight into what you can do to help your business survive and thrive through this crisis, check out our recent write-ups listed below.

 How to create a plan to save your company in a crisis: